nim-lang/Nim/doc/manual.md

 be able to deal with arrays of different sizes.
 The `openarray`:idx: type allows this; it can only be used for parameters.
 Open arrays are always indexed with an `int` starting at position 0.
 The `len`, `low` and `high` operations are available for open arrays too.
-Any array with a compatible base type can be passed to an open array parameter, the index type does not matter.
+Arrays with an index starting at 0 and a compatible base type can be passed to an open array parameter.
 In addition to arrays, sequences can also be passed to an open array parameter.

 The `openarray` type cannot be nested: multidimensional open arrays are not